-Cooperative learning is a teaching strategy in which small groups of students use different activities to improve their comprehension of a certain subject.
+Cooperative learning is a teaching strategy in which small groups of students work together on a task in order to improve their understanding of a concept.
 It is important that the groups are formed with students of varying ability levels (heterogeneous grouping).

-Teachers can turn most assignments, in any subject, into a cooperative learning opportunity with intentional and well-thought out planning.
-Providing students with many opportunities to learn cooperatively is important, because cooperative learning is found to:
+Activities in any subject can be turned into a cooperative learning opportunity with intentional and well-thought-out planning.
+Providing students with many opportunities to learn cooperatively is important because cooperative learning has been found to:

 - increase the retention of subject matter

 - build positive relationships between students

 - help develop social and emotional skills

 Let’s take a look at how cooperative learning might look in a third-grade lesson on inventors:

 - Divide students into groups of four.
 Students are typically grouped heterogeneously for cooperative learning activities, meaning that each group should have students at different levels of understanding for the topic.

 - Explain to students that they will be working in groups to research a famous inventor and create a presentation about their inventor.

 - Review prior knowledge about inventors and assign each group a specific inventor to research.